Therapeutic Recreation Program Design, 5th ed. - Print

 The first two chapters focus on the content underlying the delivery of therapeutic recreation services to clients.
 The latter 11 chapters outline the process or procedures utilized to implement quality programs.
 Together, these two parts enable an understanding of both the content and process of therapeutic recreation programming.

 This text focuses on the design, development, and evaluation of therapeutic recreation services.
 It is not introductory in that it presumes prior knowledge of illnesses and disabilities, service settings, therapeutic recreation as a profession, activity planning and delivery, and basic intervention techniques.

-Understanding of professional issues, such as credentialing, accreditation, standardization of practice, etc., is assumed.
-Knowledge of these concepts is important to be able to apply them within the context of program design and delivery addressed in this text.
+Understanding of professional issues such as credentialing, accreditation, standardization of practice is assumed.
+Knowledge of these concepts is important for the reader to be able to apply them within the context of program design and delivery addressed in this text.

 This text uses a systematic approach to program design and delivery.
 The content of therapeutic recreation services is provided by the Leisure Ability Model with the components of functional intervention, leisure education, and recreation participation.
 The process of program conceptualization, documentation, and evaluation is represented in the largest sense by the Therapeutic Recreation Accountability Model.

 These two models intersect to deliver the foundational concepts of program delivery in therapeutic recreation services.
 These models provide the basis for systematic, logical, and needs-driven programming that produces predictable, effective, and necessary client outcomes.
-One major intention of the text is to draw the reader to understanding the connections among each task carried out through the design, implementation, and evaluation of therapeutic recreation programs.
+The text draws the reader to understanding the connections among each task carried out through the design, implementation, and evaluation of therapeutic recreation programs.